-The figure shows that for each break date τ_b , the break magnitude of equal forecast accuracy is substantially larger than that under a known break date, which is $\zeta^{1/2} = 1$, as the MSFE of the post-break sample forecast increases due to the uncertainty of the break date estimation.
-If a break occurs early the sample, $\tau = 0.15$, the post-break forecast is more precise only if the break magnitude is larger than three standard deviations.
-The break magnitude uniformly decreases as the break date, τ , increases and reaches about 1.2 standard deviations at $\tau = 0.85$.
+The figure shows that for each break date $\tau_b$ , the break magnitude of equal forecast accuracy is substantially larger than that under a known break date, which is $\zeta^{1/2} = 1$ , because the uncertainty of the break date estimation increases the MSFE of the post-break sample forecast.
+If a break occurs early the sample, $\tau = 0.15$ , then the post-break forecast is more precise only if the break magnitude is larger than three standard deviations.
+The break magnitude uniformly decreases as the break date, $\tau$ , increases and reaches about 1.2 standard deviations at $\tau = 0.85$ .

 The intuition for the downward sloping nature of the break magnitude of equal forecast accuracy is as follows.
 The local-to-zero nature of the break implies that, even asymptotically, the break date is estimated with uncertainty and has a non-degenerate distribution around the true break date.
-The uncertainty surrounding the break date implies that estimated post-break samples may be too short, increasing the forecast variance, or too long and include a pre-break sample, which leads to a forecast bias.
+The uncertainty surrounding the break date implies that estimated post-break samples may be too short, increasing the forecast variance, or too long and include a pre-break sample, introducing a forecast bias.
 The former leads to an increase in MSFE.
 The latter can reduce the MSFE as it trades off the increase in the bias for a reduction in variance (Pesaran and Timmermann, 2007).
 However, this benefit decreases as the post-break sample increases.

 Additionally, supremum type test statistics require a trimming of dates over which breaks are allowed.
 Trimming leads to a truncation of the distribution of break dates at both ends of the sample.
 From a forecasting perspective, the effect of this truncation is not symmetric over the break dates.
-If the true break is early in the sample, the distribution is left trun-
+If the true break is early in the sample, the distribution is left truncated and the break date is likely to be, on average, estimated too late.

-Crit ical va lues Size Test α 0.15 0.25 0.50 0.75 0.85 0.15 0.25 0.50 0.75 0.85 W 0.01 30.54 27.29 22.29 18.22 15.82 0.01 0.01 0.01 0.01 0.01 0.05 23.71 20.99 16.74 13.30 11.37 0.07 0.06 0.06 0.04 0.03 0.10 20.44 17.99 14.13 11.04 9.36 0.13 0.12 0.11 0.09 0.06 S 0.01 2.76 2.81 2.87 2.80 2.60 0.01 0.01 0.01 0.01 0.01 0.05 2.12 2.18 2.23 2.14 1.94 0.05 0.05 0.06 0.05 0.04 0.10 1.78 1.84 1.89 1.80 1.59 0.10 0.10 0.11 0.11 0.08 cated and the break date is likely to be, on average, estimated too late.
 The forecasts are therefore less likely to benefit from the MSFE reduction of a longer sample and more likely to have an estimation sample that is too short, which implies a larger variance without the benefit of a bias reduction.
 If, in contrast, the true break date is late in the sample, the distribution will be right truncated and therefore lead to an estimated break date that is, on average, too early.
 The estimation window will likely contain a short pre-break sample that reduces the MSFE and is less likely to be inefficiently short.
 Therefore, if the break is late, the break magnitude for which the post-break forecast is preferred over the full-sample forecast is smaller compared to the case when the break is early.
 This is reflected in the downward slope of the critical break magnitude observed in Figure 1.